 In 2002, Dale entered into a new role as the co-chair of WSST’s state-wide annual conference.
 He spent two years planning and preparing a conference that provided Wisconsin science teachers the chance to attend 15 workshops, 15 field trips and 125 sessions.
 During this time as co-chair, Dale scheduled the sessions and workshops to create a well-rounded program of opportunities for the organization’s members.
 Still working as webmaster, he created an online program so members could search for their favorite session by subject area, level, and presenter.
 This program also had a system that is now used within WSST to schedule the workshops and sessions.
 After 2004, the conference chairs that followed have been able to create their own online programs using this system.

 At the 2004 conference, Dale was elected President-Elect of WSST.
-He has been on the WSST Board of Directors for the past three years.
+He served on the WSST Board of Directors for four years.
 Two of those years Dale served as President of WSST.
-He is currently in his final year on the Board in the role of Retiring President.

 During the past years as a leader in WSST, Dale has not forgotten his goal to provide more enriching resources for science teachers.
 As webmaster he created a clearinghouse of local professional development opportunities outside of the organization’s annual conference and created WSST’s first blog– the WSST Lab Table.